aws-samples/amazon-q-teams-gateway/README.md

 You need to have an AWS account and an IAM Role/User with permissions to create and manage the necessary resources and components for this application. *(If you do not have an AWS account, please see [How do I create and activate a new Amazon Web Services account?](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/))*

-You also need to have an existing, working Amazon Q application.
+You also need to have an existing, working Amazon Q business expert application.
 If you haven't set one up yet, see [Creating an Amazon Q application](https://docs.aws.amazon.com/amazonq/latest/business-use-dg/create-app.html)

 Lastly, you need a [Microsoft account](https://account.microsoft.com/) and a [Microsoft Teams subscription](https://www.microsoft.com/en-us/microsoft-teams/compare-microsoft-teams-business-options-b) to create and publish the app using the steps below.
 If you don’t have these, see if your company can create sandboxes for you to experiment, or create a new account and trial subscription as needed to complete the directions below.